thenku/rbac-fast-n-zero-dependency/README.md

 3. Optionally interpret the endpoint context if you have a multi-tenant system.
 4. Explicitly set (whitelist) permissions for each role per endpoint.
 5. Use your authorized user's groupId to query his/her permissions for the requested endpoint.
+6. If you want to use a DB for storing RBAC, then load your entries at app-initialization and update them at the same time as your DB updates.

 ### Installation